tschaub/suite/integrationdocs/source/whatis.rst

 What Is The OpenGeo Suite?
 ==========================

-The OpenGeo Suite is a free, fully-featured web mapping environment that's easy to install, configure, and use, allowing you to create maps quickly, easily, and painlessly.

 This package includes the following components:

-* **GeoServer** - A software server that allows users to share and edit geospatial data.
+* **GeoServer** - A software server for users to share and edit geospatial data.
-* **GeoServer Data Importer** - An extension to GeoServer that allows for bulk importing of shapefiles.
+* **GeoServer Data Importer** - An extension to GeoServer for bulk importing of shapefiles.
-* **GeoExplorer** - Allows for creating a browser-based mapping application from saved layers.
+* **GeoExplorer** - An application for creating a browser-based mapping application.

 GeoExplorer is based on `GeoExt <http://geoext.org>`_.